fractalqb/sllm/README.md

 output that is easy to be consumed by computers.
 Currently one has to make a choice.
 But, can't we have both in one?

 **Note** that _sllm_ focuses on the log message.
 We do not propose how to handle other pieces of information!
 So lets have a look what _sllm_ would do with some decent log formats.
 We use `↩/↪` only to avoid very long lines on this page.
-In real logs things would be on one line!
+In a real log, everything would be on a single line!

 ### Classic log output